Customizing Output

 return { plaintext, markdown };

-Will render an object with plaintext and markdown text.
+The above code will render an object with both plaintext and markdown text.

 Advanced: JSX Output for Custom UI

-Zipper also supports JSX for rendering basic HTML and special Zipper components.
-We do not support full client-side React/Preact at the time, but we do let you compose Actions, Components, and HTML layout together.
+Zipper also supports JSX for rendering basic HTML and special Zipper Components.
+At this time, Zipper does not support full client-side React/Preact.
+However, you can compose Actions, Components, and HTML layout together.

-So for example, you can use the Stack components (as Row and Column ) to build out a layout with text, HTML, and actions (as Button and Dropdown ).
+For example, you can use the Stack Components (as Row and Column ) to build out a layout with text, HTML, and Actions (as Button and Dropdown ).

 return (